 Starting.
 When Is It Right to Just 'Go For It!'?

-I got this message from a new student this week,
+I got a message this week from a new student on one of my writing courses,

 1. You really don't know where to start and some knowledge, some guidance, some structure will help you get started.

-2. Deep down inside you know you could take a step but the fear and the resistance — that part of your brain that is protecting you from harm — is kicking in because you know you could get hurt.
+2. Deep down inside you know you could take a step but the fear and the resistance—that part of your brain that is protecting you from harm -- is kicking in because you know you could get hurt.
 What if no-one likes my work?
-What if it isn’t good enough?
-Well, all of that is possible but you don’t know until you start — and you will only get better by doing.
+What if it isn't good enough?
+(Well, what if it WAS?!)
+All those thoughts could have some foundation but so what.
+Why would you care?
+You will only get better by starting.

 It's my experience that those people who put a little effort into improving their writing (or anything!) get a huge reward.